UK Biotechnology Courses

 Introduction to Biotechnology

-A Biotechnology degree will provide students with the training, skills and learning needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
+Biotechnology, sometimes referred to as biosciences, provides students with the skills needed to succeed in the area of controlled and deliberate manipulation of biological systems for the manufacture of products such as antibiotics, industrial chemicals and genetically modified crops.
 In the UK, Biotechnology provides a firm basis for pursuing a career in any aspect of science.
-This could involve the food, pharmaceutical or environmental sectors, and all programmes will equip you with the practical and theoretical aspects of biotechnology.

 Biotechnology applicants must have studied chemistry, plus one other science subject (although not mandatory at all universities) alongside maths.
 An ideal combination would be chemistry and two further science subjects.

 - Typical International Baccalaureate requirements: 32-35 points.

 - Typical A-levels requirements: ABB including science subjects such as biology, chemistry, physics or maths.

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

 Please note that entry requirements vary for each UK university.

 Where can I study Biotechnology in the UK?

 To learn more about the best Biotechnology courses in the UK, find details on the top ten ranking Biosciences universities in the Guardian University Guide 2020 below: